-- The "General Safety Information" part includes the recommended procedures that, if followed, can avoid the risk of accident for operator and for staff related to the work and maintenance machine operations. - The "Operational Principle" part includes the technical information concerning the operation of main devices and systems. - The "Operational Performance Test" part includes the information needed to carry out the machine operational performance test. - The "Troubleshooting" part includes the technical information needed for troubleshooting and malfunction detection. - The "Repair Instructions" part includes information needed for maintenance and repair of the machine, tools and devices needed for maintenance and repair, maintenance standards, removal/installation and assembly/disassembly procedures.
+- The Workshop Manual consists of five parts: - "Safety Precautions" - "Operational Principle" - "Operational Performance Test" - "Troubleshooting" - "Repair Instructions" - The "Safety Precaution" part includes the recommended procedures that, if followed, can avoid the risk of accident for operator and for staff related to the work and maintenance machine operations. - The "Operational Principle" part includes the technical information concerning the operation of main devices and systems. - The "Operational Performance Test" part includes the information needed to carry out the machine operational performance test. - The "Troubleshooting" part includes the technical information needed for troubleshooting and malfunction detection. - The "Repair Instruction" part includes information needed for maintenance and repair of the machine, tools and devices needed for maintenance and repair, maintenance standards, removal/installation and assembly/disassembly procedures.